 For the years ended December 31, 2011, 2010, 2009, 2008 and 2007, we had a net loss of \$0.5 billion, \$0.4 billion, \$1.3 billion, \$0.5 billion and \$1.7 billion, respectively.
-For the first quarter of 2012, we reported a net loss of \$19.6 million.
-We currently expect to continue to report annual net losses, the size of which will depend primarily on the amount of our incurred and paid losses from our existing business, which could increase due to developments in ongoing legal proceedings related to rescissions and the disagreement with Freddie Mac regarding the interpretation of a pool policy (see "- We are defendants in private and government litigation and are subject to the risk of additional private litigation, government litigation and regulatory proceedings in the future"), and to a lesser extent on the amount and profitability of our new business.
+For the first nine months of 2012, we reported a net loss of \$540.4 million.
+We currently expect to continue to report annual net losses, the size of which will depend primarily on the amount of our incurred and paid losses from our business written prior to 2009.
+Our expected net losses could increase due to developments in ongoing legal proceedings related to rescissions and would increase if the Settlement with Freddie Mac regarding the interpretation of certain pool policies becomes effective (see "- We are defendants in private and government litigation and are subject to the risk of additional private litigation, government litigation and regulatory proceedings in the future" and "- Regulatory capital requirements may prevent us from continuing to write new insurance on an uninterrupted basis".)
 Our incurred and paid losses are dependent on factors that make prediction of their amounts difficult and any forecasts are subject to significant volatility.
 Although we currently expect to return to profitability on an annual basis, we cannot assure you when, or if, this will occur.
 Conditions that could delay our return to profitability include low housing values, high unemployment rates, low cure rates, changes to our current rescission practices and unfavorable resolution of ongoing legal proceedings.
 In this regard, see "- Our losses could increase if rescission rates decrease faster than we are projecting, we do not prevail in proceedings challenging whether our rescissions were proper or we enter into material resolution arrangements" and "- We are defendants in private and government litigation and are subject to the risk of additional private litigation, government litigation and regulatory proceedings in the future."
-The net losses we have experienced have eroded, and any future net losses will erode, our shareholders' equity and could result in equity being negative.
+The net losses we have experienced have eroded, and any future net losses will erode, our shareholders' equity and co